altermarkive/training/algorithms/code/other/federated_machine_learning/README.md

   higher accuracy in the same number of rounds as `SGD`.
 However, it comes at a price of higher demands on the performance (thus if more cost effective compute instances are more desirable, `SGD` could be chosen and let run for more rounds).
 On the other hand if weight decay were observed then `AdamW` variant can be applied instead of `Adam`.
-In the context of federated lerning I could imagine that faster convergence can be very beneficial, since it reduces number of communication rounds in a distributed system.
+In the context of federated learning I could imagine that faster convergence can be very beneficial, since it reduces number of communication rounds in a distributed system.

 Note: To ensure training reproducibility I fixed the random seed to a constant value.